 The confusion of shem and halot continues in the debates of Rabbinic legitimacy.
 Officially, Orthodox Judaism does not accept the ordination of the Reform and Conservative movements,2 and this is still a point of contention within the other movements.
 In this case, it is the Rabbis themselves who place far too much importance on the title.
 I would argue that whether or not one “accepts” the shem Rabbi from a particular institution is irrelevant, especially when compared to the importance of the halot of a Rabbi.

-An intriguing development the next generation will face will be regarding the possibly ordination of women.
+An intriguing development the next generation will face will be regarding the possible ordination of women.
 Long held as a principle of Conservative Judaism, Orthodox schools will automatically reject the notion.
 Some might think that the to’anot or Nishmat programs in Israel are precursors to officially ordaining women.
 I’ve even heard theories that YU’s Women’s Kollel may start ordaining women in the next few decades.

 While women today may lack the official title of Rabbi, many posses equal or superior halakhic knowledge than male Rabbis.
 If I was faced with a question in hilkhot niddah, I would sooner ask one of Nishmat’s yoatzot than anyone from my smikha class.
 I know who was in my class, I know what was taught there, and I know that they know virtually nothing about niddah when compared to the Nishmat program.
 This shouldn’t be surprising considering that the Nishmat program is two years of intensive full-time study in the laws of Niddah, and YU’s program is two morning a week for one semester.